 DPI, PPI, and the Confusion That Causes Blurry Prints

-The 300 DPI Rule — When It Matters and When It Doesn’t
+The 300 DPI Rule: When It Matters and When It Doesn’t

 Cropping and Scaling: How Resizing Destroys Effective Resolution

 Cropping a 6,000 × 4,000 image to a 2,000 × 2,000 centre cut throws away 67% of the pixels.
 What was 300 DPI at 20 × 13 drops to 300 DPI at only 6.7 × 6.7.
 Need 13 inches wide again?
-Effective resolution falls to about 154 DPI — visibly soft at arm’s length.
+Effective resolution falls to about 154 DPI, which is visibly soft at arm’s length.

 Upscaling is worse.
 Software interpolates a 72 PPI web image to 300, but it invents data that was never captured.
 The result looks smooth from a distance and mushy up close.
 If the calculator shows your file falls short, go back to a higher-resolution source rather than scaling up.